Promoting international collaboration

 In November 2012, after more than five years of negotiations, the Protocol to Eliminate Illicit Trade in Tobacco Products was unanimously adopted by the delegates of the Parties to the WHO’s Framework Convention on Tobacco Control (FCTC).

-We believe the Protocol, which will be binding on over 160 of the world’s governments, could really strengthen international co-ordination and enforcement, providing an effective framework for tackling illicit trade.
+We believe the Protocol, which we hope will enter into force during 2018, could significantly strengthen international co-ordination and enforcement, providing an effective framework for tackling illicit trade.